Wouldn’t that be a good thing to know about your friends? The thing is, you do.

 Jenn Weaver says that when people are looking for the pulse of their work or the big joy in their lives, asking this question can bring us quickly to the jugular.
 “What’s making you say, Oh, don’t get me started,” is a solid gold question for uncovering what we love talking about, searching online for, going on adventures around, and even spending money on.

-I would venture a guess that the things that make YOU say, Oh don’t get me started are breadcrumbs lining the path to your dreams.
+I would venture a guess that the things that make YOU say, Oh don’t get me started are breadcrumbs laying the path to your dreams.

 Friends talk in dreams.
 We may feel too conspicuous using the word dream, so we euphemise our aspirations into things we are working toward, or thinking through, or praying about.
 But really, we have big plans for what we want to make happen.
 Thoughts planting gardens inside of our heads.